holli/auto_strip_attributes/README.md

 end
 ```

+# Support

+Submit suggestions or feature requests as a GitHub Issue or Pull Request.
+Remember to update tests.
+Tests are quite extensive.

 ## Similar gems

 There are many similar gems.
 Most of those don't have :squish or :nullify options.
 Those gems